 There MUST be a power imbalance.

-Additionally, in order for a relationship to fall under the umbrella of DV there must be a power imbalance that the abusive partner is exploiting.
-Below is a graphic of the “Power and Control Wheel,” developed in Duluth, Minnesota to show the ways victims are controlled and abused in imbalanced cishet relationships.
-The wheel has since been updated to include other types of relationships like LGBTQAI+ ones or those involving fragile immigration status, etc.
+For a relationship to fall under the umbrella of DV there must be an imbalanced power dynamic that the abusive partner is exploiting.
+Below is a graphic of the original “Power and Control Wheel,” developed to show the ways victims are controlled and abused in imbalanced cishet relationships.
+(The wheel has since been updated to include other possible power dynamics like those found in LGBTQAI+ relationships, etc.)

-The most obvious power imbalance is between the male and female genders, which is why the majority of DV cases involve cishet-passing couples.
-There is a reason the stereotype of DV is an angry man and a cowering woman.
+The most obvious power imbalance is between the male and female genders, which is why the majority of DV cases involve cishet-passing couples, and unfortunately why most services cater only to them.

 This is not to say that DV can only affect cishet relationships.
 DV can occur in literally any type of relationship as long as there is a partner willing to exploit the power dynamic.
-Examples of other imbalanced dynamics that can be exploited in a DV relationship: race, immigration status, disability, sexuality, income level, and/or trauma.
-Think a white cishet woman using racial power dynamics to abuse her Black cishet male partner, or a gay cis man using sexual power dynamics to abuse his gay cis male partner who is still “in the closet.”
+Examples of other imbalanced dynamics that can be exploited in a DV relationship: race, immigration status, disability, sexuality, income level, or the existence of trauma.

-Any kind of power dynamic can be exploited in an intimate relationship and that is what makes it domestic violence instead of just “toxic” or bad.
+Any kind of power dynamic can be exploited in an intimate relationship.
+That exploitation is what makes it domestic violence instead of just “toxic” or bad.

 For more information on the dynamics of domestic violence, The National Domestic Violence Hotline is a great resource to start with (and is not just a crisis hotline).